mat85sy/AWS_grocery/README.md

 This project is licensed under the MIT License.

 This software and its associated documentation were developed as part of the Masterschool Cloud Engineering program in 2025.
-We extend our thanks to Alejandro Roman Ibanez, Thomas Ressel, and Vlasis Ioannidis for their guidance and support throughout the development process.
+We extend our thanks to Alejandro Roman Ibanez, Thomas Ressel, Jonas Adamietz and Vlasis Ioannidis for their guidance and support throughout the development process.